Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 Guests can relax in the garden or enjoy a unique meal at the on-site restaurant.
 The hotel also offers a continental breakfast each morning, and there are plenty of cafes nearby.

 This hostel in Budapest is close to the city centre and local amenities.
-This well-equipped hostel comes with everything you might possibly need, this hostel has private and shared accommodation options available.
+This well-equipped hostel comes with everything you might need.
+It has private and shared accommodation options to choose from.

 Things to See and Do in Terézváros